 How long does it take to fix a damaged reputation?

 Ah, yes.
-In a society that feeds off fast food, fast fashion and quick ROI, the idea of repairing a reputation overnight is appealing, but not possible.
+In a society that feeds off fast-food, fast-fashion and quick ROI, the idea of repairing a reputation overnight is appealing, but not possible.
 There is a threshold of the amount of SEO work that can be performed before it looks inorganic to Google.
-While every situation is unique and depends on the severity of damage done, most online reputations can improve over a 6-12 month timeline.
+While every situation is unique and depends on the severity of damage done, most online reputations can be fully repaired over a 6-12 month timeline.
 Visible progress will be evident at the end of the first month, if you’re working with the right agency.

 What about companies that claim to remove completely negative press or reviews?

-This is known as ‘de-indexing’ i.e., removing a result completely from existing in search results.
+This is known as ‘de-indexing’ i.e., removing a result completely from existing in search engines.
 Companies do this by attaining a court order that says the information (search result) you want removed is libel (libel by definition is “a published false statement that is damaging to a person’s reputation”.)
-In most instances, the information people want removed from the internet is not libel, but truth (such as an arrest, an allegation backed by court proceedings, a negative review, etc.).
+In most instances, the information people want removed from the internet is not libel (such as an arrest, an allegation backed by court proceedings, a negative review, etc.).
 Having an ‘attorney’ (turned de-indexing specialist) tell a judge that an article about your arrest is libel, and then a judge granting that court order for the information to be de-indexed, usually means there’s an inappropriate relationship between the judge and said ‘de-indexing specialist.’

 The ‘specialist’ then brings the court order to Google who, by court-order, is made to de-index the result.
-The issues stem in that most information is not properly classified as libel, the relationships between judges and ‘lawyers’ is typically unlawful, and doing such is a legal offense.
+The issues with this service are a) that most information targeted for de-indexing is not properly classified as libel, the relationships between judges and ‘lawyers’ is typically unlawful, and doing such is a legal offense.
 When you’re trying to clean up your reputation, same as if you were on probation, I wouldn’t exactly recommend bribing a judge to attain your desired results.

 How should businesses respond to negative reviews?

 Cordially, respectfully, and in-full.
 Responding is the best thing a business owner can take the time to do (or hire someone to manage) on a regular basis.
 Unsatisfied patrons for the most part just want to have their voice heard (though I personally think some Yelpers out there are just freeloaders with leverage.)
 I recommend allowing a few days at minimum to pass before responding publicly (this allows the disgruntled patron to cool off), and then taking it to a direct message to work out the details.

 What’s the biggest mistake that people make when trying to manage their own online reputations?

-Tough question.
-I think it’d be very difficult and time consuming for someone who’s unfamiliar with SEO to do a good job at managing their online reputation.
+I think it would be very difficult and time consuming for someone who’s unfamiliar with SEO to do a good job at managing their online reputation in full.
 I can’t quite see how the time it would eat on a daily basis (writing contributor articles, learning which platforms you have access to, etc.), wouldn’t just warrant hiring professionals to help.
 There are also basic SEO best practices that one should be aware of, so if you’re considering managing your online presence yourself, check out these resources: SearchEngineLand, Moz, SEMrush, SEO Blog by Ahrefs.

 Where do you see the reputation management industry headed into the future?

 Reputation management is trending alongside SEO; they’re nearly one in the same.
-So that points toward meaningful, long-form content as Google’s RankBrain machine learning algorithm becomes more and more sophisticated.
+So that points toward meaningful, long-form content as Google’s RankBrain algorithm becomes more and more sophisticated.
 Trends will come and go, but search intent will continue to be weighted heavily.
 Honestly, Status Labs’ COO Jesse Boskoff was interviewed and contributed to a great article on IBM’s ThinkLeader’s blog.
 I’d give this one a read if you can spare a few more minutes.

 What is the first piece of advice that you would give someone when beginning to consider their online reputation?

-Before jumping to advise someone, it’s important to understand that most things when it comes to your digital presence, are possible.
+Before jumping to advise someone, it’s important to understand that most ‘asks’ when it comes to your digital presence, are possible.
 Whether it’s an article that’s been plaguing your personal front page of search results, or lack of representation for your business in organic search, just know, firms (like ours) specialize in helping you curate your online image.

-Be on the look-out for firms with cookie cutter solutions, SEO or PR firms that claim they can also do ‘reputation management’, and those that offer to de-index i.e., completely remove your results.
-Get a few quotes, ask a lot of questions, and compare what each package actually incorporates.
-It should be completely custom and even informative.
-You want a comprehensive solution, not a pack of web profiles… that you could actually do yourself without too much time invested.
-(Check out our 72 Reputation Management Stats for 2018 for a little more information.)
+Be on the look-out for firms with cookie cutter solutions, SEO or PR firms that claim they also offer ‘reputation management’, and those that offer to de-index i.e., completely remove your results.
+Get a few quotes, ask smart questions and compare what each agency’s packages actually incorporate.
+You want a comprehensive solution, not a pack of web profiles.
+Check out our 72 Reputation Management Stats for 2019 for a little more information.

 How can a business or individual benefit from working with an ORM specialist?

 Given the heightened scrutiny of absolutely everything these days (thanks, internet!) and the immense amount of information available at our fingertips, a business – or individual – should be concerned with how they’re presented online.
-An ORM specialist will be able to learn your goals and put you on a path to achieve them.
+A reputation management specialist will be able to learn your goals and put you on a path to achieve them.

 Do you want to become a thought leader in the financial sector?
 There’s a way to do it.
-Do you want your charcoal-activated tooth whitener to come up as the top result in Google, or even Amazon search?
+Do you want your product or service ranking on page 1 in Google or even Amazon or YouTube search?
 There’s a way to do it.
 Do you want people to stop asking you about that forced public resignation from 2013 that solidified itself as a top result for your name?
-There’s a way to do it, (and in most cases, you should!)
-Whether you’re looking to promote yourself, protect yourself, or rebrand yourself, an online reputation management specialist can help.
+There’s a way to do it – and in most cases, you should!
+Whether you’re looking to promote, protect or re-brand yourself or your company, an online reputation management specialist can help.